python-trio/trio/docs/source/reference-core.rst

 to stderr and (b) disable the offending instrument.

-You can register an initial list of instruments by passing them to :func:`trio.run`. :func:`current_instruments` lets you introspect and modify this list at runtime from inside trio:
+You can register an initial list of instruments by passing them to :func:`trio.run`. :func:`add_instrument` and :func:`remove_instrument` let you add and remove instruments at runtime.
+There's also :func:`current_instruments`, which is deprecated and will be removed soon.

+.. autofunction:: add_instrument

+.. autofunction:: remove_instrument

 .. autofunction:: current_instruments